Switzerland

 Swiss Regulatory Environment

-The regulatory landscape, including FINMA oversight, SIX Swiss Exchange listing rules, and the revised nDSG, creates a unique type of digital footprint.
-FINMA notices and SIX Swiss Exchange disclosure obligations create permanent public records for directors and listed companies.
-The nDSG grants Swiss residents rights equivalent to those under the GDPR, allowing for the de-indexing of personal data processed by Swiss entities.
+The regulatory landscape creates a highly specific digital footprint.
+FINMA oversight, SIX Swiss Exchange listing rules, and the revised nDSG play major roles.
+For example, FINMA notices and SIX Swiss Exchange disclosure obligations create permanent public records.
+These records permanently affect directors and listed companies alike.
+However, the revised nDSG grants Swiss residents rights equivalent to the GDPR.
+This framework allows for the formal de-indexing of personal data.
+It applies directly to information processed by Swiss entities.
 This remains a distinct legal route from the EU GDPR de-indexing process.

 IV